Imburse-Payments/imburse-payments.github.io/pages/getting-started/order-management.md

 The `metadata` in the `customerDefaults` works slightly differently.
 The instruction will inherit the customer default metadata if the `key` does not already exists in the instruction metadata.

 ### Instructions
 An Order requires one or more Instructions to be set up.
-These Instructions act as a *payment schedule* and contain the amount to be transacted, the direction of payment (either payout or collection), the currency and country and the scheme id.
+These Instructions act as a *payment schedule* and contain the amount to be transacted, the direction of payment, the currency and country, and the scheme id.

-The currency, country, and scheme id will be used to at execution time to filter the appropriate payout or collection payment methods.
+The `currency`, `country`, and `schemeId` will be used at execution time to filter for the appropriate payment methods.

 ##### Adding Instructions
 An instruction must be given a unique instruction Ref - unique to the order.
 This reference can be used in the future to look up or make amendments to an instruction.

 An example instruction reference could be the payment month - 01, 02, 03, and so forth.

-You can add as many Instructions to an Order as required.

 ##### Updating Instructions
 An Instruction can be updated so long as its `status` is either `INCOMPLETE` or `READY`.